Sauptika Parva

-Sauptika Parva is mainly the story of the revenge of the 3 survivors of the Kaurava army - Ashwatthama, Kritavarma and Kripacharya.
+Sauptika Parva is mainly the story of the revenge of the 3 survivors of the Kaurava army: Ashwatthama, Kritavarma and Kripacharya.
 These 3 attacked the Pandava camp at night, when everyone was sleeping, or inactive.
-Ashwatthama killed several warriors of the Pandava camp, such as the commander Dhrishtadyumna, the Upapandavas, Shikhandini, Uttamaujas, Yudhamanyu and several others.
-Eventually, only 8 participants of the war from the Pandava camp - the Pandavas, Krishna, Satyaki and Yuyutsu - survive.
+Ashwatthama killed several warriors of the Pandava camp, such as the commander Dhrishtadyumna, the Draupadeyas, Shikhandin, Uttamaujas, Yudhamanyu and several others.
+Eventually, only 8 participants of the war from the Pandava camp—the Pandavas, Krishna, Satyaki and Yuyutsu—survive.

 Structure and chapters

-This Parva (book) has 2 sub-parvas (parts or little books) and 18 adhyayas (sections, chapters).
-The following are the sub-parvas:
+The Sauptika Parva has 2 upa-parvas (parts, little books) and 18 adhyayas (chapters).